financemnl/financemnl/README.md

 We use it for building our Hugo website + asset pipelining.

 We upload our source code to this repository.

-Let [Netlify](https://www.netlify.com/github-pages-vs-netlify/) build our production environment which includes asset optimizations and [pre-rendering](https://prerender.io/).
+Trigger [Netlify](https://www.netlify.com/github-pages-vs-netlify/) to build our production environment every time we commit to **master**.
+Netlify does the asset optimizations and [pre-rendering](https://prerender.io/).

 Redirect our domain name provider to Netlify's DNS server (for speed and reliability).
 Done! 😄